Hazegard/Goauld-doc/content/en/02-agent/01-tunnels.md

 The agent can attempt to connect to the server using several transports:
 1. Direct SSH connection
-2. SSH over QUIC
+2. SSH over TLS
-3. SSH over TLS
+3. SSH over WebSocket
-4. SSH over WebSocket
+4. SSH over HTTP
-5. SSH over HTTP
+5. SSH over DNS
-6. SSH over DNS
+6. SSH over QUIC (opt-in, not part of the default order — add `quic` to `--rssh-order` to enable it)

 By default, the agent only tries SSH, TLS, WebSocket, HTTP and DNS, in that order.
-SSH over QUIC is supported but is not part of the default order; add `quic` to `--rssh-order` to enable it.

 For each transport protocol, the agent tries to establish a connection to the server, with a 60-second timeout (configurable using the `--ssh-timeout` flag).
 If the connection is established, the agent finalizes the connection.